pixelastic/aberlaas/README.md

 Use `-n` to start a dry-run.
 It will simulate a release but won't actually push anything to GitHub or npm.

+Note that by default it will also build and test everything before pushing and stopping if any of those steps fails.
+You can disable those checks with the `--no-build` and `--no-test` flags.

 ## File structure

 `./lib/configs` contain the default configuration for all the tools.
 They are